Nevada passes sweeping version of Equal Rights Amendment

 “Nevadans have decisively rejected hate and unequivocally declared that our differences should be celebrated and protected under law,” the group said.

 Opposition to the ERA came from mostly conservative groups who oppose protections for gender identity and expression as well as age.
-They argued that expanding rights for gay marriage could infringe on freedom of religion, and argued against added protections for transgender people to use bathrooms or compete in sports that align with their gender identity.
+They argued that expanding rights for gay marriage could infringe on freedom of religion.
+They also argued against added protections for transgender people to use bathrooms or compete in sports that align with their gender identity.

-It’s unclear how the amendment will be implemented.
+It’s unclear how the amendment will be implemented, though it will likely be through the courts.

 In 2020, versions of the federal amendment had been adopted by 38 states, pushing it over the threshold to be adopted federally.